Don’t look at the ‘look who died’ scam on Facebook

 - Use anti-malware software to scan your device.
 Even if you think your messenger isn’t hacked, such indicators as your friends telling you they received strange links from you shouldn’t be ignored.

-In addition to reporting the scam to Facebook, it’s also a good idea to let your Facebook friend know you got the bogus message from them, which means their account has been hacked as well.
+In addition to reporting the scam to Facebook, it’s also a good idea to let your Facebook friends know that you got the bogus message from them, which means their account has been hacked as well.